 No, that's impossible.
-The New York State Education Department is the only organization that is allowed to issue HSE (High School Equivalency) diplomas in the state of New York, and though there are internet sites that offer good online preparation programs, you cannot take the tests over the internet.
+The New York State Education Department is the only organization that is allowed to issue HSE (High School Equivalency) diplomas in the state of New York, and though there are Internet sites that offer good online preparation programs, you cannot take the tests over the Internet.
 Beware of fraudulent "diploma/certificate" issuing websites that claim differently.
-These documents are not legitimate and not even worth the paper they're printed on.
+These documents are not legitimate.

-Before you are going to enroll in online TASC prep courses why not benefit from the many NY State Education Department-approved courses at no cost at all.
-Just check out the listing above.
-Again, bear in mind that the GED /TASC tests are not offered via the internet and that you have to appear in person at an official state-approved TASC/ GED testing center.
+Before enrolling in online TASC prep courses, seek out NY State Education Department-approved courses at no cost.
+Again, bear in mind that TASC tests are not offered via the Internet and that you have to appear in person at an official state-approved TASC testing center.

-Poughkeepsie TASC prep classes - Former GED
+Poughkeepsie TASC prep classes (Formerly GED)